 Elena’s talent: as the door to Europe, Leningrad/Petersburg helped her

-gets access to different musical styles - yesterday performed Schumann's
+easily got access to different musical styles - yesterday performed Schumann's

-Granados and the day after tomorrow to Weill songs.
+Granados and Weill songs.

 role of the Countess in Tchaikovsky’s "Queen of spades", fragile and